0xAX/linux-insides/Misc/how_kernel_compiled.md

 Building bzImage
 --------------------------------------------------------------------------------

-The `bzImage` is the compressed Linux kernel image.
-We can get it with the execution of the `make bzImage` after the `vmlinux` built.
-In other way we can just execute `make` without arguments and will get `bzImage` anyway because it is default image:
+The `bzImage` file is the compressed Linux kernel image.
+We can get it by executing `make bzImage` after `vmlinux` is built.
+That, or we can just execute `make` without any argument and we will get `bzImage` anyway because it is default image:

 ```Makefile
 all: bzImage